Part 1 - Serial server

 The irq element is a child element of protection_domain (just like program_image), and has the following attributes:

-• irq: The hardware interrupt number.
+• irq: The interrupt number.

 • id: The channel identifier, an integer from 0 to 623.